pleshakoff/pc-root/README.md

 Group cash accounting service

-* managing fundraising goals
+* Managing fundraising goals
-* accounting for incoming transactions
+* Accounting for incoming transactions
-* accounting for outgoing transactions
+* Accounting for outgoing transactions
-* queres for reports (balances, debtors)
+* Queres for reports (balances, debtors)

 #### Interaction with other services